Student Handbook – ABCs of Student Life

 Extended Weekends / Vacation Periods

 The Academy residence hall is closed periodically for extended weekends and vacation periods.
 Students may not use their meal plans after the building closes for extended break.
 Students may resume using their meal plan after the building is opened from extended break.
 Students must be out of the residence hall by 7 p.m. local time (with the exception of the December Extended and Graduation Move-out which will be at 6 p.m. local time).
 The adult checking out a student should make all reasonable efforts to arrive at the Academy prior to closing time for the building.
 During fall semester exams, pre-winter break, all students are expected to be checked out of the building within 24 hours of their last final exam.
-Parents/guardians must fill out a gold form (see TRAVEL PERMISSION FORMS) at the Front Desk when picking up their student for a break.
-If a non-parent/guardian will be picking up the student, a gold form must be on file before the student leaves for a break.
+A gold form must be on file before the student leaves for a break.

 Students must complete the following before leaving for an extended weekend or a break:

 - All items are to be unplugged from outlets (including air conditioners, computers, and clocks) with the exception of the refrigerator.
 Refrigerators must be unplugged and defrosted for Thanksgiving, Winter, and Spring Breaks.
 For special arrangements (e.g. fish tank aerator or feeder) please see an SLC on floor before check-out.